 We will work towards the Early Learning Goals using the Early Years Foundation Stage Curriculum.
 These goals cover seven areas of learning and are intended to provide a foundation for later learning in the National Curriculum.
 Early Learning Goals are divided into the seven areas: Personal, Social and Emotional Development; Communication and Language; Literacy; Mathematics; Understanding the World; Physical Development and Expressive Arts and Design.

 In order to meet these Early Learning Goals by the time your child reaches compulsory school age he/she will have the opportunity to: use the computer, enjoy cooking, explore the outside environment, create pictures and models using a variety of materials, develop imaginative play, participate in musical activities, investigate through scientific activities, develop reading and writing skills, solve mathematical problems and learn to share and care for each other.
-Staff prepare yearly, termly and weekly plans and parents are most welcome to look at these so that they are aware of what is being taught each week.
+Staff prepare book webs which are sent home to parents and they also prepare teaching plans and parents are most welcome to look at these so that they are aware of what is being taught each week.
+Staff do try to update the class dojo story regularly with information to help parents understand what is being taught at nursery that week.
 Every child is allocated to a particular care group and the member of staff responsible for the group helps to keep a record of the children’s progress.
 Staff also carry out assessments of children’s learning, which help to make sure activities are planned to encourage progress.
 Please ask staff if you require any further information about planning, record keeping and assessment.

-We have an open evening each term when you are invited to discuss your child’s progress with a member of staff.
-An annual written report is given at the end of the summer term before your child transfers to our Reception.
+We use a system called target tracker to keep a record of your child’s progress.
+As well as thinking about the children’s progress in the 7 areas of learning it is also important that we think about how the children are learning and whether they are showing the characteristics of effective learning.
+You will be sent an email which contains observations made of your child each half term.
+We also use the class dojo system to communicate with parents as well as talking to parents at drop off and collection times.
+We will also provide a short written settling in or progress report each term and we have an open evening in the autumn and spring term when you are invited in to discuss your child’s progress with a member of staff.
+A detailed written report is given at the end of the summer term before your child transfers to Reception and you are invited in to discuss this report further should you wish to.
 We try to keep parents well informed.
-Please read the noticeboard and make a note of important events.
+Please read the letters and noticeboards and make a note of important events.
 You will receive a school newsletter each week, which gives important dates and information.
 However, if you have any queries do not hesitate to speak to a member of staff.

 Special Educational Needs and Disabilities